 Our homelessness crisis is a failure of our current political leaders.
-It’s is more than access to resources.
-We must address the root causes including lack of mental health and addiction services, the high cost of housing, domestic violence, and loss of income are causing many people living on the cusp to fall into homelessness because they are not receiving the supports needed to stay safely and stably housed.
+The problem is so much more than access to resources.
+We must address the root causes, including lack of mental health and addiction services, the high cost of housing, domestic violence, and loss of income.
+These factors are causing many people living on the cusp to fall into homelessness because they are not receiving the supports needed to stay safely and stably housed.

 We must disrupt the system and get people housed, NOW.
 This situation is a failure of our current political leadership – or lack thereof.

 Gentrification is pushing many of the most in need out of the downtown core and inner neighborhoods further away from services.
 We have the highest rate of houseless LGTBQ youth on our streets, 40% of our houseless youth come from the foster care system and a staggering number come from communities of color and immigrant and refugee communities.
-I no longer want this to be our Portland Story…
+This shouldn't be our Portland Story…

-We need a community driven solution and government must welcome new partners to the table and adapt to neighborhood solutions.
+We need a community driven solution, and government must welcome new partners to the table and adapt to new ways of addressing this crisis.
 Complex local problems take complex local solutions.
-This will need to be a public and private partnership.
-Government alone has proven it can not win in their silo.
+Public and private partnerships will be essential in solving this problem, as our local government alone has proven it can not win in their silo.
 We need results!

-• EQUITY: Look at the data broken down by race, and the disparities are startling.
-Accelerate progress for those who have received targeted neglect.
-Implement culturally differentiated strategies, as one size does not fit all, never has and never will.
+• EQUITY: When you look at the data broken down by race, the disparities are startling.
+We have to accelerate progress for those who have received targeted neglect and Implement culturally differentiated strategies, as one size does not fit all.

-• SAFETY: First and foremost our current structure of addressing issues of mental health, addiction services, criminal justice are not being properly addressed because the County and City silos prevent streamlined focused action.
+• SAFETY: First and foremost, our current structure of addressing issues of mental health, addiction services, criminal justice are not effective because the services currently provided by the County and City are severely siloed, which prevents streamlined and focused action.
 As City Commissioner I will accelerate streamlining services that are shared between the County and the City and work with law Enforcement, Business, and Non Profit Partners in order to address the immediate safety crisis on our streets.

-• INNOVATION: As City Commissioner I will bring about innovative practices not accept the business as usual, bring in partners, not get in the way of innovation.
+• INNOVATION: As City Commissioner I will bring innovation to city hall and not accept business as usual.
 I will look at how other cities are bringing together nonprofits, communities of faith, business and government to solve the issue of homelessness and innovate in our City.

 I am interested in learning from you.
 Please reach out and send me your ideas on how we can improve and bring our city together.